AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 1. Provide the SSL certificate to Adobe, who will install it.
 1. Test that the SSL certificate is successfully installed for each secured subdomain.
 1. Monitor the SSL certificate validity period.
+1. Update any specific configuration in Adobe Campaign.

 ## Detailed process